YashAnand1/PostgreSQL-Assignment-4-YashAnand/README.md

 </div>

 ## **6.1.
 Enabling TLS In `postgresql.conf`**
 > Generate self-signed SSL certificates for the PostgreSQL server.

-You can For being able to initiate SSL for our PostgreSQL server, it was important to enable TLS and specify the path of the SSL certificates in the postgres.conf file.
+For being able to initiate SSL for our PostgreSQL server, it was important to enable TLS and specify the path of the SSL certificates in the postgres.conf file.
 For being able to do this, I refered to [this tutorial](https://www.cherryservers.com/blog/how-to-configure-ssl-on-postgresql) by CherryServers.

 To start, I entered into the directort which stored the `postgresql.conf` file, that is stored in `/etc/postgresql/16/main/`.
 For users with a different version of Postgres, the `16` in this file path would be replaced with their specific Postgres version.
 Regardless, I was able to make changes to this configuration file after entering it using the following command: